elfmz/far2l/_testing/README.md

 Returns more 'decomposed' (comparing to Raw version) structure wich has following fields:
  * Text string           - string representing contained character
- * BackTrue uint32       - 24 bit foreground color if its used
+ * BackTC uint32         - 24 bit foreground color if its used
- * ForeTrue uint32       - 24 bit background color if its used
+ * ForeTC uint32         - 24 bit background color if its used
  * BackRGBI uint8        - 4 bit base foreground color
  * ForeRGBI uint8        - 4 bit base background color
- * IsBackTrue bool       - true if 24 bit foreground color is used
+ * IsBackTC bool         - true if 24 bit foreground color is used
- * IsForeTrue bool       - true if 24 bit background color is used
+ * IsForeTC bool         - true if 24 bit background color is used
  * ForeBlue bool         - true if base foreground color has blue component
  * ForeGreen bool        - true if base foreground color has green component
  * ForeRed bool          - true if base foreground color has red component